JoannaRoy/jo-website/src/blog_data/04_miscellaneou(list)s/happy_things.md

 draft: "false"
 ---

+Here is a list of nice little happy things:

 - when you notice yourself smiling but u weren't really thinking about it or aware of it, it just happened :>
 - loving a song so much you want to listen over and over
 - seeing good friends after a long time